sportsfantasystats/data_punk_media/README.md

 MIT License

-Copyright (c) 2024 Data Punk Hockey
+Copyright (c) 2024 Data Punk Media

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal